 Certain companies will also be obligated to have an appointed Data Protection Officer (DPO), whose responsibilities will be to ensure understanding and compliance throughout the company.

-No doubt as we inch closer to the date of implication of the GDPR, more DMA and ICO articles will appear.
+No doubt as we inch closer to the date of the implication of the GDPR, more DMA and ICO articles will appear.
 In the meantime, the next milestone is in April this year, when the final text is expected to be published (although it wouldn’t surprise me if it was changed again before implementation).
 Data Bubble will continue to follow this news and we will publish blogs, as well as include articles in our Newsletters and social media, to keep you informed.
 In the meantime, we hope you find this helpful.